jfbrennan/elementsproxy/README.md

 Directly access any element with an id:
 ```html
 <div id="myId">Hi</div>

 <script>
   const elements = elementsProxy();
   elements.myId.textContent; // "Hi"
 </script>
 ```
-Under the hood it's a function that returns a Proxy object.
-The Proxy looks up the element with `getElementById` and caches it as a property on the returned object.
+This function returns a Proxy object.
+When a property is accessed on that object, the Proxy takes the property name and uses `getElementByIdI()` to find an element with an id of the same name.
+It then caches the element on the returned object for direct and instant access.
 ## Why?
-Because `document.all` is unreliable and sometimes `document.getElementById()` gets messy:
+Because `document.all` is unreliable and `document.getElementById()` gets messy:
 ```javascript
 // Create lots of references to all the elements you need
 const a = document.getElementById('a');